Mac users: If you are trying to install on Mac OS, see Troubleshoot Acrobat Reader installation on Mac OS.

 A high volume of activity can interfere with an Internet connection.
 For best results, try to download files when there is less activity (for example, late in the evening, early in the morning, or on weekends).

 Video card manufacturers frequently update their software drivers.
-If you haven't recently updated the video card driver, contact the video card manufacturer for an updated driver, or download one from the manufacturer's website.
+If you haven't recently updated the video card driver, download an updated driver from the manufacturer's website.
 (To determine the manufacturer of a video card, view the card's properties in Device Manager.)

-You cannot install Adobe Reader onto a network drive and share it on multiple workstations.
-Instead, install Adobe Reader onto each workstation or in each user's folder.
+You cannot install Acrobat Reader onto a network drive and share it on multiple workstations.
+Instead, install Acrobat Reader onto each workstation or in each user's folder.